Finance for Non Financial Managers (part of LBA)

 - Conversations within the programme are connected to real-world problems that participants are currently facing within the workplace, and those that you will likely face in the future.

 - Teaching examples are provided from a range of different sectors, in order to illustrate key learning points.

-- A Certificate of Attendance for Executive Education at Cardiff Business School will be awarded subject to the completion of all of the education elements of the programme and Senior Management review of associated project work within the organisation.
+- A Certificate of Attendance for Executive Education at Cardiff Business School will be awarded subject to the completion of all of the education elements of the programme.